iwasElitist/bloatpage/README.md

 # Bloatpage

-> A bloated startpage for the modern linux femboy.
-Terribly written, as all open source projects should be.
+> _A bloated startpage for the modern linux femboy.
+Terribly written, as all open source projects should be._

+Although the first part was a joke the actual source code might not be too far off from it so if you find it interesting...
+Well you'll have to deal with it yourself.
+You could file issues but I probably won't fix them anyways.

+This is my attempt at a proper startpage that I made myself it's still a work in progess (cause tastes change anyways) and it seems like a pretty good side project to work on.

 ## Contents